wavefrontHQ/observability-for-kubernetes/docs/collector/heapster.md

 Additionally, the Kubernetes Metrics Collector includes the following enhancements:
 1. Support for multiple sources
-2. A prometheus source plugin for scraping prometheus metrics endpoints
+2. A Prometheus source plugin for scraping Prometheus metrics endpoints
 3. Enhancements to the `Wavefront` sink plugin to support [direct ingestion](https://docs.wavefront.com/direct_ingestion.html)
 4. A framework for [auto discovering](discovery.md) pods and services that expose prometheus scrape targets.